 Hence, let go of any doubts you may have about introducing more patterns and follow your instinct.
 That’s my very first tip.
 Sounds obvious and easy enough, but too many times people hold back because of their doubts.
 Now once you let yourself free then, start introducing patterns by layering them in (NOT piling them)!
 In order to do that right, you should aim to match the colors of the patterns and not the actual pattern.

 A bonus tip for you to remember is that stripes and dots are neutral.
-So whenever doubts get the best of you or you need a transitional pattern, then you can always rely on them to ease the patterns transition.
+So whenever doubts get the best of you or you need a transitional pattern, then rely on them.
+They will ease any patterns transitions.
 Of course that does not mean that they will go un-noticed.

 So back to what I was saying, if the colors of the patterns match, then the patterns will come together.
 Moreover, in order to layer in patterns, you need some solid colors.
 The more uniform these solid colors are, that break up the patterns and balance things out, the more cohesive the result.
 Pull the solid colors from the patterns you choose.
 Or, if you have already established your solid colors, then it’s best to opt for patterns that include your solid colors within the pattern itself.
-Finally, adding some black decor to give more definition is the finishing touch that may also add more depth to the design scheme.
+Finally, adding some black decor to give more definition is the finishing touch.
+This usually adds more depth to the design scheme.

 Sculptural and Decorative Patterns

 In fact some patterns are based on forms rather than decorative motifs found typically in fabrics and wallpapers.
 The advantage of this type of patterns is that they are more sculptural and hence, add more depth by default.
 Therefore, embrace them in your home decorating, for they will work wonders for you.